 - 1. Participation using Tophat (10%).
-Full credit comes from participating in 8 out of the 10 Zoom meetings in which we will use Tophat. - 2.
+Full credit comes from participating in the equivalment of 8 out of the 10 Zoom meetings in which we will use Tophat. - 2.
 Relationship Blog Assignment (20%).
-Answer a question you have about relationships using academic research.
-Think of a question you have about relationships; find 2-3 academic research articles that answer this question; write a short post (300-500 words) answering this question using the research you found.
-The assignment is due before class on October 6th and will be submitted to Moodle.
+Answer a question you have about intimate relationships using academic research.
+Think of a question you have about intimate relationships; find 2-3 academic research articles that answer this question; write a short post (300-500 words) answering this question using the research you found.
+The assignment is due before class on February 3rd and will be submitted to e-Class.
 The assignment will be marked by the teaching assistants.
-Please carefully review the full assignment description and grading scheme on Moodle.
+Please carefully review the full assignment description and grading scheme on e-Class.
 LATE ASSIGNMENTS WILL NOT BE ACCEPTED, unless arrangments are made ahead of time with the Instructor. - 3.
 Midterm Test (15%).
-The midterm exam will consist of multiple choice questions and will be administered online during the week of Octover 27th.
-More information will follow about what to expect for the format of the midterm.
+The midterm exam will consist of 40 multiple choice questions and will be administered online during the week of February 24th.
+You will have a 72-hour window in which to complete the exam, but once you start you have 45 minutes to complete the exam.
 The exam will cover information presented in the first half of the course (the assigned textbook readings, lectures and videos).
-If you miss the midterm (for a documented reason), the percentage is reallocated to the final (there are no make-up midterm exams). - 4.
+The exam questions are sequential (you cannot go back) and in randomized order. - 4.
 Research Proposal (35%).
 The research proposal assignment will be maximum of 5 pages (excluding the title page and reference list).
 The objective of this assignment is for you to propose a new study or studies that extend an existing line of research.
 In this assignment, I want you to start to think like a relationships researcher as much as you can.
 You will write a grant-style research proposal meaning that you are aiming to make the case for why what you propose is the best next step in a particular line of research.
 You will be given a set of topics from which to choose.

-Please carefully review the full assignment description and grading scheme on Moodle.
+Please carefully review the full assignment description and grading scheme on e-Class.
 LATE ASSIGNMENTS WILL NOT BE ACCEPTED, unless arrangements are made ahead of time with the instructor.

 5. Final Exam (20%).
-The final exam will consist of multiple choice questions and will take place during the week of December 8th.
-This exam is cumulative and will focus on all lectures and assigned readings (although more of the questions will be from the second half of the course, since the midterm).
+The final exam will consist of 50 multiple choice questions and will take place during the week of April 7th.
+You will have a 72-hour window in which to complete the exam, but once you start you have 55 minutes to complete the exam.
+The exam will cover information presented since the midterm (the assigned textbook readings, lectures and videos).
+The exam questions are sequential (you cannot go back) and in randomized order.
 More information will be provided about the format of the final exam.